Much More Than Endless Life (Lent V - Cycle A)

 The famous Christian writer C.S.
 Lewis once suggested that Lazarus was the first Christian martyr.
 Why did he make this unusual claim?
 His contention was that Lazarus had already gone through the experience of death when Jesus called him back to life.
 Lazarus would then need to go through the process of dying again at a later time.
 By being brought back to life, Lazarus was, Lewis suggested, the first disciple who was called upon to commit to dying for Christ.

 This take by Lewis might seem a bit strange, but it points to a deeper reality.
 Our physical life in this world is not our final end.
 It is not the ultimate life we hope for.
-As is often the case in The Gospel of John, there are two layers of meaning in the discussion in the passage.
+As is often the case in The Gospel of John, there are layers of meaning in the passage for this Sunday.

 ||